Do you find yourself coughing and sniffling a lot in the colder months? This may be because of the low humidity in the air.

 Automatic Control

-The HumidiPRO digital control allows you to leave it running all day without having to adjust it manually.
+The HumidiPRO digital control lets you leave it running all day without adjusting it manually.
 You’ll have the perfect moisture level all day.

 Easy to Install

-This humidifier comes with an easy to follow professional installation guide.
+This humidifier comes with an easy-to-follow professional installation guide.
 It’s a one-piece design with mounting screws around the perimeter.
-That means you can install it in one step rather than mounting a separate frame assembly.
+That means installing it in one step rather than mounting a separate frame assembly.

 Powerful Performance